-- 23 It is difficult to give guidelines for handling all situations.
-As a driver for special needs students, - there will be specific training provided for each student you transport.
-You should know about - 25 the needs and abilities of the students, and the best way to learn these is through communication - 26 with school staff.
+It is difficult to give guidelines for handling all situations.
+As a driver for special needs students, there will be specific training provided for each student you transport.
+You should know about the needs and abilities of the students, and the best way to learn these is through communication with school staff.

-- 28 Below are general expectations that will assist you with working through any communication - 29 issues you may come across.
-You will want to work with the following people to help resolve - 30 them. - School nurse
+Below are general expectations that will assist you with working through any communication issues you may come across.
+You will want to work with the following people to help resolve them.

+- School nurse

-- Teachers, they may have insight to your issue
+- Teachers, they may have insight into your issue

-- 2 Parents
+- Parents

 - Student

 - School specialist

-6 PARENT - DRIVER
+PARENT - DRIVER

-- 7 Drivers and parents should discuss safety rules on the bus, special equipment usage, schedules - 8 and transporting medication as various needs require various plans.
+Drivers and parents should discuss safety rules on the bus, special equipment usage, schedules and transporting medication as various needs require various plans.

-10 LIFTING AND/OR CARRYING STUDENTS
+LIFTING AND/OR CARRYING STUDENTS

-- 11 There are several safe and effective ways to lift a child.
-The driver will be able to learn these - techniques by conversation and application with school specialists.
-These techniques will vary - depending on each child's needs.
+There are several safe and effective ways to lift a child.
+The driver will be able to learn these techniques by conversation and application with school specialists.
+These techniques will vary depending on each child's needs.